clink-app/beautiful-jekyll/_posts/2019-10-30-Paper-Prototype.md

 ![](/img/Paper_prototype_2.jpg)

 They can then scroll through the list to see more events.
+For each event, only the main information is shown.

 ![](/img/Paper_prototype_3.jpg)

 Selecting an event by tapping on it allows the user to view a page with more detailed information.
+They can choose to add the event to their customized list if desired, or cancel to go back.

 ![](/img/Paper_prototype_4.jpg)